 Loose transport wheel lug bolts can result in wheel separation from planter and cause death, serious injury, and damage to property and equipment.
-Torque transport wheel 5/8"- 18 lug bolts to 180 ft-lb (244 N-m) before operating planter for the first time and periodically after.
+Torque transport wheel lug bolts before operating planter for the first time and periodically after.

 Explosive separation of rim and tire parts can cause death or serious injury.
 Overinflation, rim and tire servicing, improper use of rims and tires, or worn or improperly maintained tires could result in a tire explosion.